 As with most diet pills, you’ll still need to follow a sensible diet and exercise routine while taking Belviq – but that should be much easier to do with Belviq than without.

-The side effects of Belviq
+The Belviq side effects

 Before asking your doctor to prescribe Belviq, it’s important you know about the many side effects you may experience.
 It’s certainly not a weight loss pill for the faint hearted!

-Possible side effects of Belviq include:
+Possible Belviq side effects include:

 - Low blood sugar